jhaals/yopass/CONTRIBUTING.md

 ## I want to help out

 Fantastic!
-Issues tagged with `enchantment` are ready to be picked up.
+Issues tagged with `enhancement` are ready to be picked up.
 If you have other ideas on how to improve please reach out in an issue :)

 ## I need installation help